subhanu-dev/Enerja/README.md

-# Enerja
+# Enerja ⚡

 Category : UI/UX & Front End Web Development

-Fully Responsive Website design and development featuring a concept Sri Lankan Energy Drink- Enerja.
+Fully Responsive Website design and development featuring a concept Sri Lankan Energy Drink- Enerja.  <br>
 Built as a practice project to learn TailwindCSS with practice.
 There are different designs based on the device viewport to ensure that website looks good on all devices.

 Known problems: Images need to be further compressed to improve performance.